JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2023-09-04-ner_oncology_response_to_treatment_langtest_en.md

 ## Description

 This model extracts entities related to the patient's response to the oncology treatment, including clinical response and changes in tumor size.
-It is the version of [ner_oncology_response_to_treatment](https://nlp.johnsnowlabs.com/2022/11/24/ner_oncology_response_to_treatment_en.html) model augmented with `langtest` library
+It is the version of [ner_oncology_response_to_treatment](https://nlp.johnsnowlabs.com/2022/11/24/ner_oncology_response_to_treatment_en.html) model augmented with `langtest` library.

 Definitions of Predicted Entities: